ccarterc/kendoCustomCombo/README.md

 Kendo UI, jQuery

 # What is it for?
 You may need a custom drop down box for your Kendo Grid.
 This plugin allows you to provide a set of options within that drop down box.
+The options in this dropbox are not like normal drop down boxes as each option performs some kind of action.
 Some of your Kendo Grid rows may need a set of options based on conditions within the data for each particular record.
 This plugin has got you covered!

 #To get started:
 Make sure you've included jQuery and Kendo UI css/js.
 CDN links listed in sample.html.

-Simply instantiate the custom combo box by calling the init() and passing a config object.
+Simply instantiate the custom combo box by calling the init() and passing a config object before creating your Kendo Grid.
 You can keep it basic or you can pass in additional paramters to override the defaults.

 ```
 	var customActionConfig = {